zerikscythe/Scrape-Edit/README.md

 **ScrapeEdit** is a powerful Windows desktop application for managing, scraping, and editing metadata and media for game ROM libraries.
 Designed for **Batocera**, **EmulationStation**, and other frontends that use `gamelist.xml` files, ScrapeEdit combines intuitive UI with deep customization, caching, and batch processing features.

+WARNING!
+This program is still very much a work in progress.
+Many things may change/break and with that I am not responsible for you corrupting or loosing your roms or gamelists!
+While i have not had issues with that in my testing...
+I'm just saying...

+This is a passion project so updates or features may come in bursts with possible gaps in replys/updates.
+But should you use this software and find it of value or of promise, please feel free to throw me some suggestions.
+I'll flush out a "roadmap" of hopefull adds and edits later.

+Thanks, ZerikScythe
 ---

 ## ✨ Key Features